- Activity Level: high

 - Average Lifespan: 12-15 years

-Irish Setter Mix Breed Profile
+Irish Setter Mix Dog Breed Information

 The Irish Setter Mix is a cross between an Irish Setter and another dog breed.
 In any mixed dog breed, the puppies can take on any combination of characteristics from one or both of the parent breeds.